Thursday, November 29, 2007

 Sunday, November 4, 2007

-Jimi Hendrix needed work that summer.
-He'd been touring with The Monkees, but his style didn't quite fit that double bill.
-He ended up booked at The Ambassador for 5 nights that August-and Pete Townsend came to see him.
+Jimi Hendrix had been touring with The Monkees, but his style didn't quite fit that double bill.
+His manager called our heroes at the Ambassador, and they booked this relatively unknown guitar player for five nights.
+Natty Bumpo opened, and Pete Townsend came to one of the shows.
 (I'm not making this stuff up- ask Nils Lofgren.)
-This all happened here.

-Canned Heat, Moby Grape, John Lee Hooker, Vanilla Fudge, The Fugs, The Paul Butterfield Blues Band and more all appeared at The Ambassador.
+Canned Heat, Moby Grape, John Lee Hooker, Vanilla Fudge, The Fugs, The Paul Butterfield Blues Band and more all appeared at the Ambassador.
 Our own Joe Dolan of The Beatnik Flies mopped the floors there.
-His cousin, Patty made this hoe-down poster.
+His cousin, Patty Ferry made this very cool hoe-down poster.

-The sad thing is it couldn't last.
-It was partly a matter of bad publicity and partly the atmosphere of the times.
+Sadly this amazing effort only lasted about six months- partly due to bad publicity and partly just the atmosphere of the times.
 (Even I remember how threatened people were by the hippie thing.)
-At the reunion, stories were told about police who gave parking tickets to legally parked theater goers.
-They also waited outside to arrest kids who had violated the D.C. curfew and scared them back to the suburbs.
-Plus it was a huge project to take on.
-The experiment ended about six months later.
-Sadder still the theater was torn down not too long after, and a vapid non descript plaza took it's place.
-Just last month a Jimi Hendrix tribute show came through town and played at Constitution Hall.
-Perhaps a better place to have it would have been there on that soul less plaza.
-It needs some life again.
+At the reunion, stories were told about police who gave out tickets to legally parked theater goers.
+The cops also waited outside to arrest kids who had violated the D.C. curfew and scared others back to the suburbs.

 Friday, November 2, 2007